apple patient

 • Select “Automatic” for Dolby Atmos

-As with iOS, you can control everything as you wish in this area.
-Below you will find headphones and speakers that are compatible with the "Automatic" setting on macOS:
+As with iOS, you can control this as desired.
+Below are headphones and speakers compatible with the "Automatic" setting on macOS:

 • AirPods, AirPods Pro, AirPods Max